All Episodes

 So the point that I am making to you here is that he is not a friend of the Bush administration.

-I have a post up by Noel Shepard from yesterday.
+Now, our buddies at newsbusters.org have a post up by Noel Shepard from yesterday.

-Well, yeah, yeah, yes, yesterday, I guess.
+Well, yesterday, I guess.

-Given its context to this issue, I wanted to share it with our readers who will do so in its entirety in a moment, and it's done so at the end of the piece here.
+Given its context to this issue, I wanted to share it with our readers, and we'll do so in its entirety in a moment.

 However, Mr. Shepard writes, before I do that, let me first share a more recent opinion offered by Shire as answers to some questions I asked of him in response to his first email message.

-He says, Is the scene in question, as depicted by Rush Limbaugh, an accurate account of the plan to capture or kill bin Laden in Afghanistan?
+He says, is the scene in question, as depicted by Rush Limbaugh, an accurate account of the plan to capture or kill bin Laden in Afghanistan?

 If so, who do you believe gave the order to halt it?